macio-matheus/python-stubs/README.md

 # python-stubs

-A simple way to create class Stubs in python
+A simple way to create class Stubs in Python

 Example